 - For your visa application, you will be required to demonstrate £945 if applying from inside the UK or £1,890 if applying from outside and must have held this amount in your bank account for a consecutive 90 day period before you apply.

-For full details of the requirements, read the Tier 1 (Graduate Entrepreneur) Policy Guidance document, which is available from the Home Office website.
+For full details of the requirements, read the Tier 1 (Graduate Entrepreneur) Policy Guidance document provided by the Home Office.

 How long can you stay?